Farazdaq/school-management-project/README.md

 # school-management-project
- we are the new team
+ we are the new team in sudan
 the project is a website that helps a school to manage all it's operations classes management, sections, teachers, attendance and it's programmed using js,html,php mysql start now

 Project: Complete School Management System using PHP MySQL with Free Source Code i all mu code